sriramkreddy10/Bank_Marketing_Campaign_Classification_Analysis/README.md

    4. Kernelized Support Vector Machine (rbf, poly, and linear)
    5. Decision Tree
    6. Random Forest
-9. Deep Learning  using Keraclassifiers
+9. Deep Learning  using Keras classifiers

 ** Performed grid search for tuning the hyperparameters and cross-validation for assessing the effectiveness of each of the above models.
 **  The results of the entire dataset are better for all models than the PCA models.